-Let’s say you work for the PR department of a company and you have been asked to invite a couple of journalists for a private briefing with company executives.
-Or you are having a birthday party at your home and need to invite all your friends over email.
+Say you work for the PR department of a company and you have been asked to invite some journalists for a private briefing with company executives.
+Or you are having a birthday party at home and need to invite your friends over email.

-In either of the above scenarios, you would like to send personalized email messages to all the recipients and that’s where a Mail Merge program can come in handy.
-Now Mail Merge is a built-in feature of Microsoft Outlook and Word but if you are no Office user, no worries as you can also use Gmail and Google Docs to perform mail merge in the browser.
+In either of these scenarios, you would like to send personalized email messages to all the recipients and that’s where this Mail Merge program for Gmail can come in handy.
+Mail Merge is a built-in feature of Microsoft Outlook and Word but if you happen to live in the Gmail or Google Apps cloud, no worries as even Gmail users can use the magic of Google Scripts to perform mail merge in the browser.

 Before we get started, watch this video demo to know what’s in store for you: